Alaigal Oivathillai

 The story and screenplay were written by Manivannan and Bharathiraja, respectively.
-Bharathiraja provided the voice-over for Thiagarajan, while Karthik's voice was dubbed by S. N. Surendar and Radha's voice was dubbed by Anuradha.
-The cinematography was handled by B. Kannan, and editing was handled by R. Bhaskaran.
-The music was composed by Ilaiyaraaja.
-The film was simultaneously shot along with its Telugu version titled Seethakoka Chilaka (1981) where Karthik reprised his role (marking his debut in both the language versions).
+The cinematography was handled by B. Kannan, and editing was handled by R. Bhaskaran while the music was composed by Ilaiyaraaja.
+The film was simultaneously shot along with its Telugu version titled Seethakoka Chilaka (1981) where Karthik and Smitha reprised their roles.
+Filming took place entirely in Muttom, Kanyakumari.

-Alaigal Oivathillai was released on 18 July 1981 to majorly positive reviews and became a blockbuster.
-The film received eight Tamil Nadu State Film Awards and went on to become a cult film in later years.
-It was also remade by Bharathiraja in Hindi as Lovers in 1983.
+Alaigal Oivathillai was released on 18 July 1981 to majorly positive reviews and became a commercial success.
+The film received eight Tamil Nadu State Film Awards, including Best Film, Best Director and Best Story Writer.
+It was remade by Bharathiraja in Hindi as Lovers in 1983.